singularityhub/sregistry-cli/docs/clients/hub.md

 ```

 ## Inspect
-After you pull the image, you can easily inspect it.
-This includes metadata extracted from
+While this isn't considered a client command (you can use it across clients) its useful now to inspect the container we've just pulled.
+The inspection includes metadata extracted from
 the Singularity Hub API, along with from the image (if Singularity was installed on the host
 that downloaded it).